Last update June 21, 2008

 Siebert, Ironwood, and Touchwood Lakes were formerly Forestry or AT campsites and were recently upgraded to Provincial Parks status.

 We visited Sir Winston Churchill Park in August of 1998 and enjoyed Ranger Rob's presentation on back packing, etc. in Lakeland.
 The canoe route has board walked portages with canoe carts available.
 You are almost guaranteed to see lots of wildlife in the area including a lot of bears so go prepared.
+The Lac La Biche Region web site has some more information on Lakeland Provincial Park.
+A regional location map is also available there.

 "This is our trip to California!" , the father of the family playing in the big waves hitting the beach during strong West winds coming off the lake exclaimed in reaction to our bemused looks.
 They were alone on the best sand beach in Alberta that non too warm day but had made the best of the situation.